jech/galene/README.md

 group just by copying a template file.

 The group definition file contains a JSON directory with the following fields, all of which are optional.
+To enable audio/video you need to provide at least an empty "presenter" array.

  - `op`, `presenter`, `other`: each of these is an array of user definitions (see below) and specifies the users allowed to connect